AutomateAndThrive/new-project-setup-guide/Project Branching Strategy.md

 # Project Branching Strategy

-This document outlines the Git branching strategy and workflow for new projects, ensuring consistent development practices across the team.
+This document outlines the **simplified Git branching strategy** for solo developers and small teams, ensuring consistent development practices without unnecessary complexity.

+## ⚠️ Important: Default Branch is develop

+**Please note that this repository uses `develop` as its default and primary integration branch, not `main`.
+All feature branches and bug fixes should be based on `develop`, and all Pull Requests should target `develop`.
+The `main` branch is reserved for stable, tagged production releases only.**

 ## 🎯 Overview

-Our branching strategy follows a **Git Flow** approach, adapted for the specific needs of our AI-powered print-on-demand listing automation tool.
+Our branching strategy follows a **simplified Git Flow** approach, optimized for small teams and solo developers.
 This strategy ensures:

 - **Stable production releases** with minimal bugs
 - **Parallel development** of multiple features
 - **Clear separation** between development and production code
 - **Easy rollback** capabilities for critical issues
-- **Continuous integration** and deployment readiness
+- **Automated quality gates** to prevent technical debt

 ## 🌿 Branch Structure